LeonLow97-Sandbox/javascript-data-structures-and-algorithms/09-data-structures/README.md

 ## Class Methods

 - Using `static` keyword to define a static method for a class.
 - Static methods are called without instantiating their class and cannot be called through a class instance.
 - Static methods are often used to create utility functions for an application.

+## `this` keyword

+- Inside all of our instance methods and constructor, this keyword `this` refers to the object created from that class (also known as an **instance**).